michelexyz/EL_reasoning_assigment/README.md

 # Knowlege_Representation_Assigment
 Repo for the Knowledge representation course at Vrije Universiteit, Amsterdam.
+## The EL reasoner
+The repo was made to work on an implementation of a reasoner that uses EL logic rules to compute the subsumers of a class of a OWL ontology.
+The reasoner algorithm applies the classical EL reasoning rules (top rule, subsumption rule, the two conjunction rules and the two existential rules) only considering newly genereated nodes edges or concepts of the graph.
+This way it doesn't waste computational time and complexity appling rules between nodes on which have already been applied.
+## The Sushi ontology
+For the assigment we also designed a (custom ontology)[https://github.com/michelexyz/Knowlege_Representation_Assigment/blob/main/src/ELreasoner/Sushi23_11.owl] for an hypothetical sushi restaurant.
+## The report
+Finally we have discussed the design of our project and a research question inside the a paper-like [report](https://github.com/michelexyz/Knowlege_Representation_Assigment/blob/main/report.pdf) on which you can find more details.

 ## Usage
 First, create a venv environment on the root of the project using "python -m venv .venv"